 For those who’ve taken out private student loans to pay for school, the payment plan may differ from those with federal loans.
 Some private lenders have terms that are 10 years like their federal counterparts.
 Other lenders cap terms at 20 or 25 years.

 The repayment timeline for private loans varies — for some private loans, you might have to start paying it back while you’re still in school.
 And they might have fixed or variable interest rates.
-Because of this, it’s hard to specifically gauge how long it takes the average person to pay off their private student loans.
+Because of this, it’s hard to measure how long it takes the average person to pay off their private student loans.

 Paying Off Your Student Loans Sooner